MahaThafar/OncologyTT-Datasets/README.md

 3. Negative genes (unlabeled genes where we consider negative samples) that consist of several files matching the cancer type.

+**Other Data Folders:**
+4. *Omics features* that include gene expression and gene mutation features for all genes per cancer across multiple tumor samples.
+5. *Approved drugs per cancer* that are collected from National Cancer Institue (NCI).

 --------------------------------------------------------------------
 For any qutions please contact the first author: